antor44/livestream_video/README.md

 2. Use the **"Engine"** dropdown menu to select your desired Gemini model.
 3. Use the **"Level"** dropdown menu to select your desired context level.

 The script will now use the Gemini API for translations.
 If the API key is not found, it will automatically fall back to the standard `translate-shell` engine.
+In Live Stream mode, it will immediately fall back to translate-shell for a failed block to maintain real-time flow, indicated by a (*) prefix.

 **Note:** Using the Gemini API is subject to Google’s pricing and usage policies.
 Please consult the [Google AI Platform pricing page](https://ai.google.dev/pricing) for details.